lowquark/redpine-rs/README.md

 queue, the user specifies how long a packet has before it expires.

 It is thought that this model is sufficient for the majority of real-time internet applications.
-(Frankly, I couldn't come up with a use case that rationalized the complexity of the previous sequencing model.)
 However, channel-oriented methods for mitigating head-of-line blocking in the reliable queue are still under consideration.
+(Frankly, I couldn't come up with a use case that rationalized the complexity of the previous sequencing model, considering some amount of application-level reordering will always be required.)

 ### 4-way, SipHash-validated handshake